troclaux/notes/aws.md

 - properties
   - serverless: no server or infrastructure to manage
   - scalable: automatically scales to any amount of data
-  - durable
-  - event-driven: can trigger lambda, sqs, sns on object creation or deletion
+  - event-driven: can trigger lambda, SQS, SNS on object creation or deletion
   - durable: 11 9s (99.999999999%) durability

 - versioning: option to retain multiple versions of objects